commercialhaskell/stack/README.md

 #### How to use

 Go into a Haskell project directory and run `stack build`.
-This will do the following:

-* Automatically create a stack configuration file in the current directory.
-* Figure out what Stackage release (LTS or nightly) is appropriate for the dependencies.
-* Download and install GHC.
+If everything is already configured, this will:

 * Download the package index.
 * Download and install all necessary dependencies for the project.
 * Build and install the project.

+You may be prompted to run some of the following along the way:

+* `stack new` to create a brand new project.
+* `stack init` to create a stack configuration file for an existing project. stack will figure out what Stackage release (LTS or nightly) is appropriate for the dependencies.
+* `stack setup` to download and install the correct GHC version.

 Run `stack` for a complete list of commands.